camunda/camunda-docs-manual/site/src/documents/guides/installation-guide/was/chapters/01-bpm-platform/04-workmanager.html.md

   </tr>
   <tr>
     <td >Description</td>
-    <td >"The work manager used by the camunda platform job executor"</td>
+    <td >"The work manager used by the Camunda platform job executor"</td>
     <td >Describes the work manager.
 Any value can be used.</td>
   </tr>
   <tr>